How to Sell a Business Fast: 7 Steps for Selling Your Business Quickly

-Each of these buyers may have different reasons for buying your firm, and a business brokers understand these prospects and their motivations.
+Each of these buyers may have different reasons for buying your firm, and business brokers understand these prospects and their motivations.

 An experienced broker creates and implements a formal plan to find potential buyers.
-When a prospect shows an interest, the business broker can pre-screen buyers to determine if the have a reliable funding source, and if the buyer is a good fit for the transaction.
+When a prospect shows an interest, the business broker can pre-screen buyers to determine if they have a reliable funding source, and if the buyer is a good fit for the transaction.